munificent/craftinginterpreters/book/garbage-collection.md

 flush out most of these bugs.
 The stress testing code we put in at the beginning of this chapter and a pretty good test suite were very helpful.

-But I only fixed *most* of them.
+But I fixed only *most* of them.
 I left a couple in because I want to give you a hint of what it's like to encounter these bugs in the wild.
 If you enable the stress test flag and run some toy Lox programs, you can probably stumble onto a few.
-Give it a try and *see if you can fix any yourself.*
+Give it a try and *see if you can fix any yourself*.

 ### Adding to the constant table